a-chris/faenz/README.md

 **Faenz** a web analytics for smalls businesses and side projects.

 Faenz is a simple, open source, lightweight and privacy friendly web analytics, like a friendlier cousin to [Plausible](https://plausible.io/).
 GDPR Compliant.
 Cookie-free.
-Hostable on Render or your personal server with Docker images.
+Hostable on Render or your personal server with Docker images with no extra dependencies.

 Crafted with care using Ruby on Rails